Veohtu

 Pretty darn cool.

-Glycogen and IMTG in muscle during exercise, from Thomas Solomon at Veohtu.
+Glycogen and fat in muscle during exercise

 But it gets a little more complicated than that because as your rate of work increases, different types of fuel are preferentially used to produce the energy you need.
 It is like fatty acids and glucose start competing to be the ones that are “burned” — “I want to jump in the fire!” … “No. I want to jump in the fire!” … Weirdos.